Sixth chord: Major sixth

 These are the same notes as those of an A minor seventh chord – whether such a chord should be regarded as an added sixth chord or a seventh depends on its context and harmonic function.
-To explain the analyses as added sixth chords, against common practice period theory, provides the example of the final tonic chord of some popular music being traditionally analyzable as a "submediant six-five chord" (added sixth chords by popular terminology), or a first inversion seventh chord (possibly the dominant of the mediant V/iii).
+To explain the analyses as added sixth chords, against common practice period theory, provides the example of the final tonic chord of some popular music being traditionally analyzable as a "submediant six-five chord" (added sixth chords by popular terminology), or a first inversion seventh chord (possibly the dominant of the supertonic V/ii).
 According to the interval strengths of the added sixth chord, the root of the strongest interval of the chord in first inversion (CEGA), the perfect fifth (C–G), is the root (C).

+Minor sixth

-In jazz, the minor sixth chord (sometimes: minor major sixth, or minor/major sixth) is frequently used.
-It is unlike the major sixth chord, which is often substituted for a major triad; the minor sixth plays a number of different harmonic roles.
-The chord consists of a minor triad with a tone added a major sixth above the root.
+The minor sixth chord (sometimes: minor major sixth, or minor/major sixth) consists of a minor triad with a tone added a major sixth above the root.
 Thus in C, it contains the notes C, E♭, G, and A.

-This chord might be notated Cm6, CmM6, Cmin/maj6, Cmin(maj6), etc. Note that Cm6 has the same notes as F9 with the root omitted, i.e. the notes F (omitted), A, E, C, and G.
+This chord might be notated Cm6, CmM6, Cmin/maj6, Cmin(maj6), etc. Note that Cm6 has the same notes as F9 with the root omitted, i.e. the notes F (omitted), A, E♭, C, and G. These notes form a tetrad with several enharmonic equivalents: C–E♭–G–A might be written as Cm6, F9, F9 (no root), Am7♭5, B7♭9, A♭Maj7♭9, or Balt.

-It also shares identity as an inversion of the half-diminished seventh chord.
-In the opening section of his Fantasy-Overture, Romeo and Juliet, Tchaikovsky uses the minor sixth chord to striking effect:

-These notes form a tetrad with several enharmonic equivalents: C–E♭–G–A might be written as Cm6, F9, F9 (no root), Am7♭5, B7♭9, A♭Maj7♭9, or Balt.
 Many jazz chord charts use these chord notations indiscriminately, particularly in the choice of minor sixth versus dominant ninth chords.
 Thus, in some cases when a Cm6 is indicated, the F9 is in fact a better harmonic choice, i.e. closer to the composer's harmonic intent; or vice versa.
 Analysis of the movement of the root, in the presence of dominant-functioning harmonies, will generally indicate which enharmonic chord is the appropriate notation choice.
 In some cases, the harmony is ambiguous.

+Unlike the major sixth chord which is often substituted for a major triad, the minor sixth is more versatile and plays a number of different harmonic roles due to its identity as an inversion of the half-diminished seventh chord.
+The presence of the perfect fifth interval over the root also means that this voicing is more stable than the half-diminished seventh chord.
+An extension of the concepts of major and minor to tetrads, referred to as otonality and utonality respectively, considers this chord to be the utonality to the dominant seventh chord.

+Minor flat sixth

+The minor flat sixth chord is a minor triad and the additional sixth interval is minor, which is referred to as a flat sixth.
+Thus in C, it contains the notes C, E♭, G, and A♭.

+This chord might be notated Cm♭6.
+It also shares identity as an inversion of the major seventh chord.